dexie/dexie-website/docs/ExportImport/dexie-export-import.md

 1. If we are in a Worker, I use `new FileReaderSync()` instead of `new FileReader()`.
 2. If in the main thread, I use `Dexie.waitFor()` to while reading this short elapsed chunk, keeping the transaction alive still.

 Ok, fine, but how do we parse the chunk then?
-Cannot use JSON.parse(firstPart) because it will most defenitely be incomplete.
+Cannot use JSON.parse(firstPart) because it will most definitely be incomplete.

 [Clarinet](https://www.npmjs.com/package/clarinet) to the rescue.
 This library can read JSON and callback whenever JSON tokens come in.

 ### Writing JSON in Chunks

 Writing JSON is solved more easily.
 As the BlobBuilder interface was deprecated from the DOM, I firstly found this task impossible.
-But after digging around, I found that also this SHOULD be possible if browers implement the Blob interface correctly.
+But after digging around, I found that this SHOULD be possible if browsers implement the Blob interface correctly.

-Blobs can be constructeed from an array of other Blobs.
+Blobs can be constructed from an array of other Blobs.
 This is the key.

 1. Let's say we generate 1000 Blobs of 1MB each on a device with 512 MB RAM.
 If the browser does its job well, it will allow the first 200 blobs or so to reside in RAM.
 But then, it should start putting the remanding blobs onto temporary files.
 2. We put all these 1000 blobs into an array and generate a final Blob from that array.